 We take a holistic approach embedded in the "Social Model" of disability which sees disability as caused by the way society is organized rather than by the person's impairment or difference.
-We are dedicated to promoting the advancement of Inclusion, Equality, Care and Safeguarding of BME disabled children/young people and their families including families from disadvantaged background living in the North East of England and elsewhere.
+We are dedicated to promoting the advancement of Inclusion, Equality, Care, and Safeguarding of disabled children/young people and their families including families from disadvantaged backgrounds.

 Autism Spectrum Disorder (ASD)

 According to numerous research carried out, it has been well documented that Autism Spectrum Disorder (ASD) is a condition that affects social interaction, communication, interests, learning and behaviour of an individual.
 It is a complex developmental disability that normally appears during the first three years of life and affects a person's ability to communicate and interact with others.
 The condition affects individuals differently and to varying degrees.
 There is no known single cause for (ASD), nor is there known single cure of the condition, but early intervention, increased awareness, support, and funding can help individuals live normal lives.

 When a parent discovers that their child has a developmental difference such as ASD, they are often faced with denial, fears and concerns that can be overwhelming.
 Sadly, parents may not be dealing with the losses, hurdles and additional financial battles, but also the judgmental attitudes from society.
-Like many living with invisible disabilities, society often assume the disability is a behavioural or personality issue.
+Like many living with invisible disabilities, society often assumes the disability is a behavioural or personality issue.
 For families from BME community, the situation is worse because it is regarded as a taboo or some sort of punishment for sins committed by either parent hence being one of the reasons for shadowing the child from the public.
 On the other hand, discrimination plays a role when it comes to the provision of services.